fuzziqersoftware/resource_dasm/README.md

     *8: For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for each channel and the output BMP file has less-precise 8-bit channels.
-    *A: This resource appears to have a fixed format, with a constant sample rate, sample width and channel count.
+    *A: These resources appear to have a fixed format, with a constant sample rate, sample width and channel count.
 You may have to adjust these parameters in the output if it turns out that these are configurable.
     *B: The disassembler attempts to find exported functions by parsing the jump